List of Home and Away characters introduced in 1988: Pippa Fletcher

-Pippa Ross, played by Vanessa Downing made her first appearance in on 17 January 1988 in the serial's pilot.
-Downing left the serial in 1990 and Debra Lawrance took over the role from until 1998 and has subsequently returned to guest star.
+Pippa Ross, played by Vanessa Downing, made her first appearance in on 17 January 1988 in the serial's pilot.
+Downing left the serial in 1990 and Debra Lawrance took over the role from then until 1998 and has subsequently returned to guest star.
 In 1997, Lawrance quit the role and Pippa departed in 1998.
 Pippa was placed sixth in TV Week's list of the "Top 10 Aussie TV mums".

 Sally Fletcher

-Sally Louise Fletcher played by Kate Ritchie made her first appearance in the Pilot episode airing on 17 January 1988, departed on 3 April 2008, returned on 15 July 2013 and departed again on 5 September 2013 Ritchie auditioned for the role of Sally in front of executive producer John Holmes in 1987.
+Sally Louise Fletcher, played by Kate Ritchie, made her first appearance in the Pilot episode airing on 17 January 1988, departed on 3 April 2008, returned on 15 July 2013 and departed again on 5 September 2013 Ritchie auditioned for the role of Sally in front of executive producer John Holmes in 1987.
 Her audition scene was all about strawberry jam and Sally's imaginary friend Milco.
 Ritchie has won various awards for her role as Sally including Most Popular Actress awards in 2006, 2007 and 2008 at The Logie Awards and Most Popular Personality.